 - 1 The House of Commons in 1700

-- 2 English Parliament and other parliaments
+- 2 English Parliament differed from other parliaments

 - 2.1 The House of Commons dominated parliament